deepakbatra02/aws-s3-monitoring-extension/README.md

 In the S3Configurations.yml, there are a few things that can be configured:

-*accesskey: Access key of Amazon S3 account *secretkey: Secret key of Amazon S3 account sizeunit (Default- KB): Unit to use for S3 objects size timeunit (Default- Seconds): Unit to use for SinceLastModified buckets (Default- All): Buckets to consider for getting all statistics
+*accesskey: Access key of Amazon S3 account;
+*secretkey: Secret key of Amazon S3 account;
+sizeunit (Default- KB): Unit to use for S3 objects size;
+timeunit (Default- Seconds): Unit to use for SinceLastModified;
+buckets (Default- All): Buckets to consider for getting all statistics;